Blackboard

 Absences

 Given the nature of the class (seminar), students will be permitted a maximum of two unexcused absences.
 If you have any problem requiring an excused absence, please inform me in advance if possible.
 E-mail is fine.
+(I will give you an e-mail address in class.
+Please do not use the BLS e-mail system to contact me.)
+I will take your word that a problem requires an absence.
+You are going to be lawyers; your word is your bond.

 E-Mail Us